ShenoyLab/STORM_Analysis_Parameter_Extraction/README.md

 # STORM_Analysis_Parameter_Extraction

-This MATLAB code analyzes point cloud images of H2B distribution in the nucleus to predict the spatial distribution of chromatin compaction and extact heterochromatin domains sizes.
+This MATLAB code extract heterochromatin domains sizes using point cloud images of H2B distribution in the nucleus.

 ------------------------------------------------------------------------------
 ## System Requirement